08 Apr Where to find the best Tulip Fields in the Netherlands

 We have the Van Gogh Museum, and we have the Keukenhof.
-It’s the one place all travelers know about.
+It’s the one place all travellers know about.
 Mind you, if you visit the Keukenhof, you will share the tulip watching with thousands of tourists from all over the world.
 Unfortunately the Keukenhof is closed until further notice but you can still visit interactively!
 A virtual 360 degree tour through the park will also be available soon, so that as a visitor you can still take a digital walk through Keukenhof.
 This can also be seen via @visitkeukenhof on Facebook, Instagram and YouTube.
 Keukenhof is virtually open until 10 May.

 Did you know there are over 150 species of tulips with over 3,000 different varieties.

 Please be aware that you cannot walk into every tulip field.
 If you see the farmer, please ask for permission.
 Otherwise respect their crop and do not walk in between the flowers (only the ground/sandy parts).
 There are wider area’s that you can take photo’s from.
 This year many tulip farmers have decided to close their fields with gates because there are so many tourists ruining their tulip field.

 Currently closed until next spring: Are you looking for a special way to see the tulips?
 Book a tour with Renzy, an electric buggy which provides a fun audio tour so you can easily self-explore!